tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - ***2 Minute Drill***

-  - Has the company gone about improving its fortunes and is the plan working?
+  - Has the company gone about improving its fortunes, and is the plan working?
   - General Mills has made great progress on diversification.
 Cut down from 11 to 2 businesses that are key and the company does best.
-Others were sold at good price and the cash was used for buybacks.
-1 key business’ market share has improved from 7 to 25% and is coming up with new products.
+Others were sold at a good price, and the cash was used for buybacks.
+One key business’ market share has improved from 7 to 25%, and is coming up with new products.
 Earnings are up sharply.

 - ***Checklist***

-  - Plan – how will it turnaround?
-Sell loss making subsidiaries?
+  - Plan – how will it turn around?
+Sell loss-making subsidiaries?
 Cut costs?
 What’s the impact of these actions?
 Is business coming back?
 New products?
-  - Survival – can it survive a raid by short term creditors?
-Check cash/debt position, capital structure, can it sustain more losses?
+  - Survival – can it survive a raid by short-term creditors?
+Check cash/debt position and capital structure.
+Can it sustain more losses?
-  - Bottom Fishing – if it’s bankrupt already, then what’s left for owners?
+  - Bottom Fishing – if it’s bankrupt already, what’s left for owners?

 - ***Portfolio Allocation %***